spotify/luigi/README.md

 error-email: foo@bar.baz
 ```

+All sections are optional based on what parts of Luigi you are actually using.
+By default, Luigi will not send error emails when running through a tty terminal.
+If using the Apache release of Hive, there are slight differences when compared to the CDH release, so specify this configuration setting accordingly.

 ## More info

 Luigi is the sucessor to a couple of attempts that we weren't fully happy with.
 We learned a lot from our mistakes and some design decisions include: